 Emmeline Pankhurst, a prominent British political activist and Women’s Rights campaigner, is known for her unwavering dedication to the cause of women’s suffrage.
 Over a span of 25 years, she tirelessly fought for women to have the right to vote through various methods, including demonstrations and militant agitation.
 Her determination and passion for gender equality left a lasting impact on British history.

 In her pursuit of women’s suffrage, Pankhurst employed controversial tactics that were both praised and criticised.
 Her approach of direct action, including acts of civil disobedience, was seen as radical by some and earned her both admirers and detractors.
 However, her unwavering commitment to the cause and her ability to mobilise women across the country played a pivotal role in raising awareness and garnering support for women’s suffrage.

-How did Pankhurst’s early life shape her political views?
-How did she go about achieving her lifelong aim: votes for women?
+How did Pankhurst’s early life shape her lifelong ambition to gain voting rights for women?

 Emmeline Pankhurst was born in Manchester in 1858 to parents who were both keen social reformers and activists.
 Contrary to her birth certificate, Pankhurst claimed that she was born on 14 July 1858 (Bastille Day).
 She said that being born on the anniversary of the French Revolution had an influence over her life.